Monon Trail: Hamilton County

 An original Monon Railroad bridge was repurposed as a trail overpass in Indianapolis.

 The trail traverses Indianapolis's north side neighborhoods.

 A mixed-use development in downtown Carmel surrounds the Monon Greenway.

 North of Carmel, the greenway passes under U.S. Route 31 heading towards Westfield.

 An overpass was created in Carmel's section of the greenway, spanning 146th St.

 A bridge over East 176th Street in Westfield, opened in May 2020.

 Plaza near the Indiana School for the Deaf and 42nd Street in Indianapolis.

+Monon South segment

+The Monon South was established in 2023 as part of a Next Level Trails grant from the Indiana Department of Natural Resources to purchase 62 mi of the former the Monon railroad.
+The first dedicated stretch was a 2,4 mi section in Mitchell, completed in January 2025.
+Phase 1A was officially completed in July, 2025.
+It consists of five distinct segments totaling 20 mi, with sections in Mitchell, Campbellsburg, Salem, New Pekin, Borden, and Sellersburg.
+The trail is eventually planned to connect to a future Monon South Freedom Trail in New Albany that will tie into the regional Ohio River Greenway trail system in Clark and Jefferson counties.

+Future expansion

+Plans exist to further extend the Monon Trail north into the town of Kirklin in Clinton County.